Afternoon of a Faun (Nijinsky): Premiere and reaction

 In another letter that Diaghilev submitted, Auguste Rodin wrote that Nijinsky's acting and attention to detail over the movements of his body worked wonderfully to convey the character and mind of the faun.
 Rodin noticed the antique forms of the frescoes and other art in Nijinsky's display.
 The artist expressed the feeling that Nijinsky was a sculptor's "ideal model."

 The dispute over the ballet spread, taking on a political tone.
 Le Figaro was accused of attacking the Ballets Russes because they opposed France's political policy to ally with Russia, and that they represented an opening to smear all things Russian.
 The Russian ambassador became involved, French politicians signed petitions, and the President and Prime Minister asked a government commission to report.
 The Paris police attended the second night of the ballet because of its alleged obscenity, but took no action after they saw the public's support.
 The ending of the ballet may have been temporarily amended to be more proper.
 Tickets to all performances were sold out, and Parisians clamoured to obtain them by any means.

 Michel Fokine claimed to be shocked by the explicit ending of Faun, despite at the same time suggesting that the idea of the faun lying down in a sexual manner on top of the nymph's veil had been plagiarised from his own ballet Tannhäuser.
-In this ballet, Fokine choreographed the hero to lay down in a comparable manner upon a woman.
+In this ballet, Fokine choreographed the hero to lie down in a comparable manner upon a woman.
 However, Fokine found some points to compliment in the ballet, including the use of pauses by the dancers where traditionally there would have been continuous movement, as well as the juxtaposition of angular choreography with the very fluid music.

 Fokine's animosity to Faun is partly explainable by his own difficulties in preparing Daphnis and Chloe, which was to premiere the week following Faun but was not complete.
 Diaghilev tried to cancel Daphnis; instead it was postponed to 8 June.
 Daphnis only received two performances even though it was considered a success by critics such as Le Figaro.
 The company was sharply divided into two factions by the quarrel, some supporting Nijinsky and some Fokine.
 The final result consisted of Fokine leaving the company on bad terms with Nijinsky regardless of the fact that the partnership between Nijinsky as dancer and Fokine as choreographer had been enormously successful for them both.